 The proposed aerodrome

-After three field seasons of geotechnical and environmental investigations, the Australian Antarctic Division has identified a suitable site for a runway in the Vestfold Hills region of East Antarctica, approximately six kilometres from Davis research station.
+After three field seasons of geotechnical and environmental investigations, the Australian Antarctic Division has identified a suitable site for a runway in the ice-free Vestfold Hills region of East Antarctica, approximately six kilometres from Davis research station.

 The proposed Vestfold Hills site has